-Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-HOME Rental Program: The criteria to be considered during the review will include: Developer capacity, Fiscal soundness of developer(s), Continuous site control in the name of the ownership entity, Identification and commitment of other funding sources, Project feasibility, Examination of market conditions to ensure an adequate need, Number of assisted units, and Subsidy layering of federal funds.
+Describe all of the criteria that HOME Rental Program: The criteria to be considered during the review will include: Developer capacity, Fiscal soundness of developer(s), Continuous site control in the name of the ownership will be used to select entity, Identification and commitment of other funding sources, Project feasibility, Examination of applications and the relative market conditions to ensure an adequate need, Number of assisted units, and Subsidy layering of importance of these criteria. federal funds.
 CHDO Rental Program: The criteria to be considered during the review will include: Developer capacity, Fiscal soundness of developer(s), Continuous site control in the name of the ownership entity, Identification and commitment of other funding sources, Project feasibility, Examination of market conditions to ensure an adequate need, Number of assisted units, and Subsidy layering of federal funds.
 CHDO Operating Expense Grant Program: As a result of HUD's approval, the criteria to be considered during the review will include: Need for Grant Program funds; Experience and qualifications of paid employees; and Timeliness and accuracy of past draw submissions.
-If only summary criteria were described, how can potential applicants access application manuals or other Not applicable. state publications describing the application criteria?
+Not applicable.
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only)